Sylvester H. Scovel: War coverage

 Sylvester Henry "Harry" Scovel was one of the most celebrated journalists of the Spanish–American War.

-Sylvester Scovel had never planned to become a yellow kid journalist or the celebrated correspondent covering the Spanish–American War for Joseph Pulitzer's New York newspaper, The World.
-His dispatches from Cuba—about Spanish atrocities before the war, the American war effort in Cuba, and especially those about the sinking of the Maine in Havana Harbor—gave him a national notoriety unexpected for a man not trained as a journalist but an engineer.
+Sylvester Scovel had never planned to become a yellow kid journalist or the correspondent covering the Spanish–American War for Joseph Pulitzer's New York newspaper, The World.
+His dispatches from Cuba about alleged Spanish atrocities before the war, the American war effort in Cuba, and those about the sinking of the Maine in Havana Harbor gave him a national publicity.

 Scovel landed in Cienfuegos on the southern coast.
 After some initial difficulties in eluding Spanish authorities as he tried to slip out of town, he headed to the backcountry in search of the army of General Maximo Gomez, the Cuban insurgent chief in the eastern provinces.
 Scovel arrived in November, "traveling with the commander's personal staff," as the insurgents began their invasion of the western provinces.
 He sent his dispatches to New York through sympathetic Junta agents who smuggled them by boat to the U.S. But after three months, he had no idea if any of his work had made its way to the Herald.
 In an effort to locate American newspapers, early January 1896, while traveling with the rebel band of General Antonio Maceo, Scovel attempted to slip into Havana to check on his dispatches.
 In trying to pass through a sentry post as a 20-year-old Spanish speaking journalist, his bluff was called, and he was imprisoned in Havana's dreaded Morro Castle.
 Several days away from execution, he was visited by Dr. William Shaw Bowen, a correspondent for The New York World, who made a strong case to the Spanish authorities that they should not execute this college president's son.
 Scovel was released and directed to leave the country.
 But the young man had impressed the veteran political writer with his sincerity "to make a reputation as a war correspondent" that he was employed by The World.

 He traveled on horseback with a typewriter and refused to carry a weapon of any kind, for to do so, he believed, would compromise his noncombatant status.

 As quickly as Scovel became an ally valued by the Cubans, he was reviled by the Spanish for his reporting.
 Senor Sylvester was "the best known and most bitterly hated American in Cuba" (Bullard 410).
 The Worlds representative wrote numerous articles about the Spanish atrocities and had the information witnessed with signatures.
 He reported on Spanish and Cuban troop movements, their strengths and weaknesses and the devastating effects of the Spanish reconcentrado policy.